-The system of internal control (as noted in the academy's Financial Manual of Internal Procedure) is designed to manage risk to a reasonable level rather than eliminate it, actions to mitigate the risk have been planned for.
+The system of internal control (as noted in the Academy Trust Handbook) is designed to manage risk to a reasonable level rather than eliminate it, actions to mitigate the risk have been planned for.
 Principal risks and uncertainties as noted by the trustees are:

 - · Change in government funding regime.

 - Reduction in student numbers through competition, a damaged reputation, low standards or poor OFSTED grading.

 - · Business continuity in the event of major disaster.

-- Loss of key senior staff.
+- · Loss of key senior staff.

 - · Long term staff sickness.